Winter Weather Advisory Expanded And My Call For Ice Saturday

 Noon

 This may begin with brief snow around lunchtime.
-Then go to sleet for much of central areas…
+Then turn to sleet for much of the central areas…

 Temperatures